natasharw/fx-tracker-airflow/README.md

 This is a sandbox project to set up an environment with Airflow and Docker in order to schedule and monitor pipelines.

-To demonstrate the environment, it is used to fetch daily exchange rate data from an external API (Alpha Vantage), load into a S3 bucket, load into Postgres including a staging step, then refresh a (currently dummy) Jupyter notebook
+To demonstrate the environment, it is used to fetch daily exchange rate data from an external API (Alpha Vantage), load into S3, load into Postgres including a staging step, then refresh a (currently dummy) Jupyter notebook

 ![dag_chart](dags/fx_tracker/dag_image.png)